 It is disappointing to know that almost 884 million people don’t have access to clean water.
 Among this population, approximately 340 million people reside in Africa.
-Moreover, about 200 million of hours, women spend it fetching water, which leaves them extremely vulnerable to water borne diseases.
+Moreover, about 200 million hours, women spend it fetching water, which leaves them extremely vulnerable to water-borne diseases.

 Borehole Drilling: We are setting up water projects in rural communities across Africa to support more than 1000 people per community.
 The boreholes have outlets for at least 10 tap heads.
 To make sure constant power is available to pump water whenever the supply is needed, these are serviced by a solar system.

 Community Participation and Inclusion: To coordinate the usage, maintenance, and sustenance of borehole, we have committees.
 Apart from this, we train community members (men and women) to handle technical faults that may occur with time.

 Come forward to nurture life through water: You can become a part of serving the needy people by donating as much as you can for drilling of a borehole in a community or by sponsoring a community project.
 You can also start a fund raising campaign.
 Your little efforts could make all the difference in the world.

 One of the very best non-profit organizations to excel in providing education and sports rights to women is Ripple Heights.
 I have seen many organizations who claim helping the poor girls but none is as dedicated and supportive as this.
 These volunteers are doing a great job by bringing development to the rural communities.